Atari 8-bit computers: 400 and 800 release

 After Atari announced its intent to enter the home computer market in December 1978, the Atari 400 and Atari 800 were presented at the Winter CES in January 1979 and shipped in November 1979.

 The names originally referred to the amount of memory: 4 KB RAM in the 400 and 8 KB in the 800.
 By the time they were released, RAM prices had started to fall, so the machines were both released with 8 KB, using 4kx1 DRAMs.
 The user-installable RAM modules in the 800 initially had plastic casings but this caused overheating issues, so the casings were removed.
 Later, the expansion cover was held down with screws instead of the easier-to-open plastic latches.
 The computers eventually shipped with maxed-out RAM: 16k and 48k, respectively, using 16kx1 DRAMs.

 Both models have four joystick ports, permitting four simultaneous players, but only a few games (such as M.U.L.E.) use them all.
 Paddle controllers are wired in pairs, and Super Breakout supports eight players.
 The Atari 400, with a membrane keyboard and single internal ROM slot, outsold the Atari 800 by a 2-to-1 margin.
-Only one cartridge for the 800's right slot was produced by March 1983, and later machines in the family have only one slot.
+Only one cartridge for the 800's right slot was produced by March 1983, and later machines in the series have only one slot.